Seven Aspects of Reading

 - Phonics is taught everyday following the RWI progression of sounds to ensure a systematic approach.
 Phonics lessons follow the same sequence of teach, practise, revise, review and apply.
 Planning includes assessment for the graphemes taught.
-Phonics is assessed half termly to identify gaps in learning to inform future planning and intervention.
+Phonics is assessed half-termly to identify gaps in learning and to inform future planning and intervention.

 - Pupils in Key Stage 2 who are not yet fluently reading, benefit from 1:1 or small group interventions following the RWI programme.
 This ensure they are reading books matched to their phonic ability.

 - Children in Year 3 - Year 6 complete the NFER termly assessments to support teachers to ensure all pupils are progressing in reading.
 Where teachers have concerns about pupil progress, they provide additional support though interventions.

 - Pupils in Key Stage 2 benefit form highly-successful whole-class reading lessons that support comprehension development.

 How do we match the pupils' reading books to their phonic ability?

 - Every six weeks, children who are using the Read Write Inc. scheme celebrate the improvements they've made by completing a reading assessment with the headteacher.
 The reading assessment shows the sounds each child has learnt; which words children recognise by sight and which words children can blend together using their phonic knowledge.
 As children progress through the Read Write Inc scheme, we also begin to assess how many words each child can read per minute.

 - Reading teachers use this information to select books (for school and for home) that are very closely matched to children's phonics ability.